 I can’t believe we’re now in July.
 It’s crazy.
 It’s been quite a busy three months since my last quarterly review, and I’ve actually been finding that I’m doing more stuff because I want to have stuff to write about.
 Is that weird?
 I guess it’s good in a way because it means it’s encouraging me to do stuff that I normally couldn’t be bothered to do (I’m an incredibly lazy bitch most of the time).
 Despite the fact we’ve had what I keep hearing was the wettest June on record here in the UK (I was wearing a scarf at work one day…ugh), we’ve still had a little sunshine and the weather the last week or two has been rather nice.
 Hopefully we can still squeeze a few more remains of summer before it starts cooling down again!
 Anyway, here’s my roundup of the last few months – enjoy!

 Not to be crude, but I’ve found referring to my existing stomach problems as “butt stuff” helps me deal with it.
-If you’ve been following my posts on this, you’ll be well aware of the ongoing issues I’ve been having.
 A problematic stomach has been leading to further anxiety issues and they’ve just essentially been fuelling one another.
 In particular, the stomach issues have caused me to lose weight and significantly lose my appetite.
 Thankfully, after seeing my doctor, I’ve undergone a few tests and I’m currently waiting for everyone’s favourite tube up the butt – a colonoscopy.
 I’ve been on a list for nearly 7 weeks now, and I’m expecting to be waiting much longer, but it’s nice to actually be in the process of finding out what’s wrong with me.

 Only 4 months into the year, I ticked my first thing off my 30 Before 30!
 In April, I got my first tattoo that signifies my love of cats and the role that serotonin played in my OCD recovery.
 I was adamant that I would “Only get the one,” but as my friends had anticipated, this was not the case.
 At the beginning of June, I got another two.
 I now have a seashell and a fork on my wrist as homage to my love of The Little Mermaid, and on my foot I have “Shake it off,” paying homage to my favourite song.